open/close all folders

 - From Anpanman the Donburiman Trio get these in the episode Donburiman Trio and the Mysterious Forest.
 After being entranced so much by the charms of the princess from said forest that they pull all-nighters for her, the princess actually being Dokinchan in disguise to get free donburi out of them, they have dark purple patches under their eyes.

-- The main character of No Matter How I Look at It, It's You Guys' Fault I'm Not Popular has a notable case of these.
-Strangely enough, the rest of her family also have noticeably baggy eyes.
+- The main character of No Matter How I Look at It, It's You Guys' Fault I'm Not Popular! has a notable case of these.
+Strangely enough, she's the kind who would stay up all night playing games, but they seem partially genetic: the rest of her family also have noticeably baggy eyes.

 - Harumi Kiyama from A Certain Scientific Railgun has these, but we have a flashback that shows her both before she got them and the very moment she developed them.
 The Academy City leaders are bastards.

 - Kuro from Servamp always has them, probably to show that he's a Lazy Bum who's always sleepy.

 - In Attack on Titan, Eren has some in episode 15 after being forced to stay up all night listening to Hange explain to him everything she knew regarding Titans.
 She did warn him it would take a while before starting however.

 - In Fullmetal Alchemist, Mustang, Hawkeye and Hughes all have these during the flashbacks to the Ishvalan War of Extermination, to highlight how psychologically exhausted they all are.

 - Shirogane from Kaguya-sama: Love Is War suffers from chronic sleep deprivation due to his insane workload, giving him a constant glare that most other students find intimidating.
 A later chapter also reveals that Kaguya is turned on by this kind of look (the more tired they look, the more excited she gets).